Mylavaram

-Mylavaram is a town in NTR district of the Indian state of Andhra Pradesh.
+Mylavaram is a town and suburb of Vijayawada in the NTR district of the Indian state of Andhra Pradesh.
 It is located in Mylavaram mandal of Vijayawada revenue division.
-Mylavaram village has higher literacy rate compared to Andhra Pradesh.In 2011, literacy rate of Mylavaram village was 76.49% compared to 67.02% of Andhra Pradesh.
+Mylavaram town has higher literacy rate compared to Andhra Pradesh.
+In 2011, literacy rate of Mylavaram village was 69% compared to 67.02% of Andhra Pradesh.

-Mylavaram mandal is one of the border mandals to Telangana State.
-The National Highway NH-30 (Previously known as NH-221) passing through the town.The main colonies in mylavaram town are Tarakarama Nagar (Devuni Cheruvu),Bandhagar, Ramakrishna Colony, Balayogi Nagar, Santhi Nagar, NSP Colony, Chandra Babu Nagar, Old town and Pura Gutta Colony.
+Mylavaram Mandal serves as one of the neighboring mandals to Telangana State, sharing its borders.
+The town is traversed by the National Highway NH-30, formerly known as NH-221.
+Within Mylavaram town, notable residential areas include Tarakarama Nagar (Devuni Cheruvu), Bandhagar, Ramakrishna Colony, Balayogi Nagar, Santhi Nagar, NSP Colony, Chandra Babu Nagar, Old town, and Pura Gutta Colony.

 Geography

 Mylavaram is located at 16.7833°N 80.6333°E. It has an average elevation of 47 metres (157 feet).

 Economy

 Agriculture produce includes Banginapalli, Totapuri and other varieties of mangoes in the abundant Mango orchards of Mylavaram.
 These are exported to cities namely Dubai, Hongkong, London and Singapore.